Cyclic sieving phenomena for trees and tree-rooted maps: Introduction

 Inspired by these overwhelming developments, the second author, during his talk at the closing conference of the ANR project Cortipom in Le Croisic in June 2025 in which he presented further cyclic sieving phenomena~\cite{KrStAA}, put forward a new principle of combinatorial mathematics:

-\centerline{\it Every family of combinatorial objects satisfies} \centerline{\it the cyclic sieving phenomenon!}
+\vbox{ \centerline{\it Every family of combinatorial objects satisfies} \centerline{\it the cyclic sieving phenomenon!}}

 If this is so, said the first author who was in the audience, then surely rooted plane trees satisfy the cyclic sieving phenomenon.
-The particular action of a cyclic group that she {thought of} was to move the root of the tree to {the next \emm corner,} (see Figure~\ref{fig:example} for an example and Section~\ref{sec:rotations} for precise definitions). {Being a fan of maps, she had in mind a possible application to cyclic sieving for tree-rooted maps.} As for evidence, she had already done some computations on small examples.
+The particular action of a cyclic group that she thought of was to move the root of the tree to the next \emm corner, (see Figure~\ref{fig:example} for an example and Section~\ref{sec:rotations} for precise definitions).
+Being a fan of maps, she had in mind a possible application to cyclic sieving for tree-rooted maps.
+As for evidence, she had already done some computations for small examples.

-Surprisingly, a {first} literature search led to nothing, which {let} us believe that no investigations had been undertaken in this direction. {As explained in Section~\ref{sec:connections}, the suspected cyclic sieving result for trees \emm did, already exist in fact, but only in disguise, stated in terms of different objects\footnote{We also found more recently a preprint where it \emm is, stated in terms of trees~\cite{heitsch}.}. }
+Surprisingly, a first literature search led to nothing, which let us believe that no investigations had been undertaken in this direction.
+As explained in Section~\ref{sec:connections}, the suspected cyclic sieving result for trees \emm did, already exist in fact, but only in disguise, stated in terms of different objects\footnote{We also found more recently a preprint where it \emm is, stated in terms of trees~\cite{heitsch}, albeit with a different proof than in our article.}.

 Indeed, the cyclic sieving phenomenon for rooted plane trees is not very difficult to prove, see Theorem~\ref{thm:ord} in Section~\ref{sec:ordinary}.
 In fact, there exists even a refinement in which one fixes the number of leaves, see Theorem~\ref{thm:ord_leaves}, which is already more demanding to prove.
-In particular, to find the cyclic sieving polynomial was not obvious since the ``$q$-ification'' of the factor~2 in the counting formula~\eqref{eq:T(n,k)} is not canonical (however, we realized later that this result too did already exist in a different language, cf. Section~\ref{sec:matchings}).
+In particular, to find the cyclic sieving polynomial was not obvious since the ``$q$-ification'' of the factor~2 in the counting formula~\eqref{eq:T(n,k)} is not canonical (however, we realised later that this result too did already exist in a different language, cf.\ Subsection~\ref{sec:matchings}).

 From here on, we became more adventurous (or one may also say: ``greedy'').
 What if we modify the action so that the only allowed roots are leaves, and the group action moves the root from one leaf to the next?
-Or what happens if we do the analogous constructions with non-leaves?
-What if we refine further and consider rooted plane trees in which the complete {degree distribution} of the nodes is prescribed? {And finally,} how about taking one step further and considering tree-rooted maps, {as was the original motivation of the first author}?
+Or what happens if we do the analogous construction with non-leaves?
+What if we refine further and consider rooted plane trees in which the complete degree distribution of the nodes is prescribed?
+And finally, how about taking one step further and considering tree-rooted maps, as was the original motivation of the first author?